creationix/n2/README.md

 ### PTR (offset) - Pointer

-Pointers are simply byte offsets to other values, they are encoded as unsigned integer offsets (calculated before writing value)
+Pointers are simply byte offsets to other values, they are encoded an integer offsets (calculated before writing value)

 ```js
 function encodePointer(target) {